anuj-t21/flutter_boiler_code/README.md

 - `auto_route`: For routing.
 - `dartz`: For functional programming constructs.
 - `flutter_bloc`: For state management.
+- `flutter_dotenv`: For loading environment variables from a .env file.
 - `freezed`: For immutable data classes and union types.
 - `get_it`: For dependency injection.
 - `json_serializable`: For JSON serialization.
 - `supabase_flutter`: For backend services.

 ## Contributing